SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Training Reasoners with

-\paragraph{\ours{} generalizes to Out-of-Distribution (OOD) Benchmarks} We evaluate \ours{} on challenging reasoning benchmarks that are unseen during data curation, as shown in Table~\ref{tab:ood_evals}.
-We observe consistent improvements across all benchmarks and model sizes.
-Notably, \ours{} achieves substantial gains on Zebralogic, where \ours{}-4B outperforms Qwen3-4B by 21pp.
-This suggests that training on \ours{} enhances logical reasoning capabilities, particularly for constraint satisfaction tasks.
-We also find that \ours{}-1.7B achieves an average score of $75.2\%$, exceeding Qwen3-4B ($71.3\%$) despite being half its size, highlighting the efficacy of \ours{}.
-Finally, \ours{} models maintain competitive performance on MATH500, with modest gains, indicating that training on \ours{} does not degrade mathematical reasoning capabilities.
+\paragraph{\ours{} generalizes to Out-of-Distribution (OOD) Benchmarks.} We evaluate \ours{}-4B on challenging reasoning benchmarks that are unseen during data curation, as shown in Figure~\ref{fig:ood_fig}.
+Notably, \ours{} achieves substantial gains on Zebralogic, where \ours{}-4B outperforms Qwen3-4B by $21$pp. \ours{}-4B also shows gains of 4.8pp on MMLU-pro and 4.9pp on BBH over the base model.
+Finally, \ours{}-4B shows gains of 3.8pp on MATH500 despite not being trained on math, indicating that training on \ours{} transfers performance improvements to math reasoning benchmarks.

+\paragraph{\ours{} demonstrates reasoning gains over diverse tasks.} To further understand the reasoning performance gains from \ours{}, we report the \eight{} on 13 challenging tasks from BBEH-test on which \ours{}-4B demonstrates substantial gains in Table~\ref{tab:bbeh}.
+We find that \ours{}-4B consistently outperforms Qwen3-4B across all tasks with an absolute gain of 19pp. \ours{}-4B achieves substantial gains on tasks such as Hyperbaton, Geometric objects and Shuffled objects where Qwen3-4B achieves zero performance.
+This highlights that \ours{} elicits reasoning behaviors beyond the base model's capabilities on challenging reasoning tasks.
+Finally, we observe that \ours{}-4B outperforms Qwen3-8B across 12 tasks by 20.3pp despite having half the model capacity.
+This further highlights that \ours{} is a high-quality dataset that improves parameter efficiency, enabling smaller models to outperform substantially larger ones.

 \paragraph{\ours{} gains are consistent at larger values of $k$.} We analyze whether the performance gains from \ours{} persist at higher values of $k$.
-As shown in Figure~\ref{fig:models_pass128} (Right), \ours{}-0.6B maintains consistent gains over Qwen3-0.6B across all values of $k$ up to 128.
+As shown in Figure~\ref{fig:pass@128}, \ours{}-0.6B maintains consistent gains over Qwen3-0.6B across all values of $k$ up to 128.
 This suggests that training on \ours{} expands the model’s exploration space even at large sample sizes, enabling more diverse reasoning behaviors than the baseline.

-\paragraph{\ours{} shows cross-model generalization.} We study how training on \ours{} generalizes across model families (Figure~\ref{fig:models_pass128} (Left)).
+\paragraph{\ours{} shows cross-model generalization.} We study how training on \ours{} generalizes across model families (Figure~\ref{fig:models}).
 In particular, LLaMA3.2-3B-Instruct~\citep{grattafiori2024llama} trained on \ours{} achieves gains of 15.8pp over its baseline.
 We further observe similar improvements on Qwen3.5-2B~\citep{team2026qwen3}, suggesting that data curation insights derived from earlier-generation models (e.g., Qwen3) transfer to newer-generation models.
 Overall, the benefits of \ours{} generalize across both model families and generations.